 One day the doctor said Samuel would need to another surgery to try and open the ureter some more.
 What else could we do?
 The doctor said he could eventually develop bad kidney infections and possibly need surgery to remove it.

 We agreed for the second surgery, but I never felt right about it.
 I never told my wife, but I had several nightmares about it.
 I was being told in my dreams that he didn’t make it through surgery, and I would wake up feeling as though I was going to collapse.

 I wanted to remain strong especially for my wife because we didn’t feel there were any other options for him.
 We had Samuel put on the church’s prayer list before his surgery.
 My parents did the same at their church.
 My mother-in-law put him on the prayer list at her church.
 I had a close friend I worked with pray with me many times.
 Despite all this I still remained uneasy about the surgery.
 We had one more dye test to put him through.

-I had gotten to the point where I new what to expect and didn’t want to see it on the computer screen.
+I had gotten to the point where I knew what to expect and didn’t want to see it on the computer screen.
 I looked at the nurse and noticed a puzzled expression.
 Then I saw the monitor.
 Both kidneys were emptying at the same rate!
 The nurse did some troubleshooting thinking something was wrong with the setup but eventually shook her head and said his ureter appeared normal.
-The doctor was called and he could not explain what happened.
-We took him in for one more dye test several days later and it was again normal.
+The doctor was called, and he could not explain what happened.
+We took him in for one more dye test several days later, and it was again normal.